blancoh/jenkins-packer-pipeline/README.md

 5) Terraform show to display what was recently created.

-3) Execute the run_packer_build.sh script to build, save and snapshot the new AMI before proceeding to next step.
+3) Execute the run_packer_build.sh script to build and save the new AMI before proceeding to next step.

 4) Terraform executes a destroy to delete the Amazon Packer VPC.